anandpriya/e-commerce/README.md

 ## Tech Stack

-Tech Stack: Node.js, Redis, MySql, RabbitMQ, DataDog(for monitoring)
+Tech Stack: Node.js, Java, spring boot, Redis, Mongo DB, Kafka, Kafka Connect, docker, kubernetes, application load balancer, third party tool to translate

 For Localization of data: Used third party paid System We have set an SLA of 6 hours with third party system for translation.